 - Delivery of the supporting infrastructure required for the new hospital, including greenspace and other amenity spaces, campus roads and car parking, external road upgrades and connections, utilities connections, and other site infrastructure.

 - an expanded emergency department

 - diagnostic and interventional cardiology

 - an integrated cancer care service, including radiotherapy services.

 Subject to planning approval, the Tweed Valley Hospital will be procured and delivered in stages.
-The Early Works stage – scheduled to commence in the first quarter of 2019, will include infrastructure services, earthworks, civil works and foundations.
-The Main Works stage comprises the construction of the main hospital building and is scheduled to commence in the last quarter of 2019.
+The Early Works stage – scheduled to commence in the first half of 2019, will include infrastructure services, earthworks, civil works and foundations.
+The Main Works stage comprises the construction of the main hospital building and is scheduled to commence in the first quarter of 2020.